abdair-coca/INF560-Library6/README.md

 # ✨ Overview

-**Library App** is a modern and colorful library management system designed for academic and real-world learning purposes.
+**Library App** is a production-ready library management system built on a clean, scalable Laravel architecture.
+It handles the full lifecycle of a library operation — from book cataloging and member management to loan tracking and access control.

-The project was developed incrementally through backend laboratory guides for the subject:
+The system was developed incrementally over multiple releases, applying industry-standard backend practices at each stage:

+- **Scalable architecture** — RESTful controllers, Form Requests, and layered middleware
+- **Data integrity** — custom validation rules, soft deletes, and eager-loaded ORM queries
+- **Maintainability** — reusable Blade components, semantic commits, and Git version tagging
+- **Security** — role-based authentication and route-level middleware protection

-> **INF560 — Backend Web Development**
+> Built for the course **INF560 — Backend Web Development** at Universidad Autónoma Tomás Frías.

-It focuses on:

-- scalable backend architecture
-- clean code practices
-- RESTful design
-- reusable UI components
-- maintainable Laravel structure
-- developer-friendly experience

 ---